hyperhtml/pokeapi/README.md

 1. Run `npm run test`, in the current iteration, its expected that 1 out of 3 test fail (Mode is not tested/completed).

+## Documentation
+- Included a `PokeAPI.postman_collection.json`, which can be imported to Postman for reference.

 ## Notes
 - Most recent version of `axios` has [breaking errors](https://github.com/axios/axios/issues/5346) in latest version.
-Had to debug and hardcode to version lock to 1.2.1.
+Had to debug and hardcode to version pin to 1.2.1.